 You can track data and handle logistics using a number of different software programs.
 These programs will help you spot inefficiencies within your workforce.
-You’ll gain a concrete understanding of whether you are growing, stagnating, or moving in the wrong direction.
+You will gain a concrete understanding of whether you are growing, stagnating, or moving in the wrong direction.

 Upgrade to a digital platform to help monitor shipments, process checks, and more.
-Visit https://inloginc.com/ to find out how you can hand over the logistics responsibilities to increase efficiency.
-By making this change, you’ll have more time to look to the future and build strategic plans as a business.
+Visit our Business section to find out how you can hand over the logistics responsibilities to increase efficiency.
+By making this change, you will have more time to look to the future and build strategic plans as a business.

 3. Check Your Facilities